 To receive a Certificate in Diagnostic Medical Sonography, students must complete 61.0 core credit hours and 12.0 credit hours in General Education courses for a total of 73.0 credit hours (2152 instructional clock hours).
 This Certificate program can be completed in 20 months for full-time students.

-Diagnostic Medical Sonography Major Courses (61.0 credit hours)
+Diagnostic Medical Sonography Major Courses (61.0 credit hours) The following courses are taken in the sequence listed below:

 Credit Hours